Valentino-La-Villa/TodoStore/README.md

-# Generic online store website
+# TodoStore - an online storefront

 Features: